secretstartups/handbook/tax/index.html.md

 GitLab's entities are subject to statutory reporting requirements of indirect tax in their home countries (i.e. GST and VAT).

 ### USA territory
-In the USA the filing of GST returns is managed via [Avalara](https://www.avalara.com/us/en/index.html) software.
+In the USA the filing of Sales & Use Tax returns is managed via [Avalara](https://www.avalara.com/us/en/index.html) software.
 Avalara AvaTax automatically calculates sales and use tax for transactions, invoices, and other activities registered on [Zuora](https://www.zuora.com/).
 State returns are automatically filed by Avalara.
+Quarterly analysis is performed to check taxable nexus in each state (e.g. depending on ths state, nexus arises economically by volume of transactions, or physically by employees being resident of that state or sales representatives traveling through that state).

+### Canada territory
+GitLab Inc. is registered as non-resident for QST purposes.
+As such Avalara AvaTax automatically calculates sales and use tax for transactions, invoices, and other activities registered on [Zuora](https://www.zuora.com/).
+Customers that have provided their TQ number to GitLab should not be charged with QST.
+QST returns are filed quarterly.
+See below section for a process description.

 ### International Territory
 All non-US entities are supported by local tax consultants to prepare and file indirect tax returns.
 The Netherlands, United Kingdom, and Australia have a quarterly reporting cycle.
 Germany requires a monthly reporting cycle.
 The GitLab Controller keeps track of the reporting deadlines.
 The procedure for filing the statutory indirect tax returns is as follows:

 1. Calculate VAT on Sales
-  * GitLab Controller pulls the transactions from Avalara
+  * Tax Accountant pulls the transactions from Avalara
   * The report from Avalara generates the taxable sales
   * The report from Avalara generates the VAT/GST on Sales amount
 2. Calculate VAT on purchases
-  * GitLab Controller exports VAT on Purchases ledger from [Netsuite](https://system.netsuite.com/pages/customerlogin.jsp)
+  * Tax Accountant exports VAT on Purchases ledger from [Netsuite](https://system.netsuite.com/pages/customerlogin.jsp)
-  * GitLab Controller generates copies of all invoices relating to purchase transactions
+  * Tax Accountant requests copies of all invoices relating to purchase transactions with the Accounting team
-3. Share reports and documentation from steps 1 and 2 above with tax consultant
+3. Tax Accountant shares reports and documentation from steps 1 and 2 above with tax consultant
 4. Tax consultant drafts VAT return
-5. Draft VAT return is reviewed by GitLab Controller
+5. Draft VAT return is reviewed by Tax Accountant
-6. GitLab Controller approves or rejects draft
+6. Tax Accountant approves or rejects draft
-7. Rejection > start with step 4 // Approval > tax consultant files VAT return
+7. Rejection > start with step 4 // Approval > Director, Tax gives final approval for submission
+8. Tax consultant files VAT return
-8. Tax consultant provides copy of VAT return filed to GitLab Controller
+9. Tax consultant provides copy of VAT return filed to Tax Accountant
-9. Tax consultant informs VAT payable amount to GitLab Controller
+10. Tax consultant informs VAT payable amount to Tax Accountant
-10. GitLab Controller puts payment into banking system
+11. Tax Accountant informs AP team to lodge payment into banking system
-11. GitLab Controller requests approval for payment from CFO
+12. Standard approval flow for payment is adhered to
-12. Once approved by CFO the VAT due is wire transferred directly to the Tax Authorities
+13. Upon approval the VAT due is wire transferred directly to the Tax Authorities (except for Germany, auto debit)

 ## Tax Procedure for Reporting Taxable Gains on Option Exercises